 Automated marketing tools, such as chatbots and AI-generated content, allow B2C brands to more effectively engage with customers across channels and touchpoints, like voice assistants, without dedicating an inordinate amount of time and resources.

-User experience in e-commerce - B2B and B2C examples
+E-commerce - B2B and B2C examples

 Regardless of whether you’re selling B2B or B2C, e-commerce is one of the most important areas of digital marketing.
 Consumers can buy virtually anything online, from groceries and toiletries, to automobiles and houses.
 E-commerce websites need to offer customers the convenience of “click, click, click” shopping.
 This is especially important as the retail landscape becomes increasingly saturated with “click and pick up in store” options, like Amazon’s expansion into physical stores.